UoS-SCCS/VirtualWebAuthn/notes.md

 More details on token binding and WebAuthN can be found at: [https://fidoalliance.org/fido-technote-the-growing-role-of-token-binding/](https://fidoalliance.org/fido-technote-the-growing-role-of-token-binding/)

 The reason this is of interest is that just before it was to become a standard Chrome announced it was going to remove the already present support for Token Binding from Chrome.
 I believe this has now taken place: [https://groups.google.com/a/chromium.org/g/blink-dev/c/OkdLUyYmY1E](https://groups.google.com/a/chromium.org/g/blink-dev/c/OkdLUyYmY1E)

+## Resident keys

+* if using non-resident keys, I assume the signature counter is stored within the credential source, as in, it gets updated each time and sent back re-encrypted.